 Walnut oil is a good source of omega-3 fatty acids and other nutrients.
 For centuries herbalists have used the pointy green walnut leaves due to the high concentrations (up to 10%) of astringent compounds called tannins.
 Tannins tighten and constrict tissues, making them valuable for protecting areas of skin and controlling inflammation and itching.
 For more information on different nuts.

-It is well known that walnut oil has omega 3 fatty acids, but it
+antioxidants -- than other popular nuts.
+It is well known that walnut oil has omega 3 fatty acids,

 seems strange that walnuts appear to contain very small amounts of